przeprogramowani/cursor-ollama-backend/README.md

 npm run start
 ```

-Once the app is running, you can override base url in Cursor with `https://localhost`.
+Once the app is running, you can override base url in Cursor with `https://localhost/v1`.

 To redirect Cursor requests to this proxy, you need to enable one of OpenAI models in Cursor settings.
-Then, when using Chat or inline edit, use newly enabled model to call this proxy.
+The overwrite URL will be picked up automatically, redirecting all requests to this proxy and finally to Ollama.